 - Persons who are ill must stay home unless seeking medical attention

-- EPI will offering field trip transportation with enhanced procedures.
+- EPI will be offering field trip transportation with enhanced procedures.
 Contact us for more information.

 Community Services - Day Habilitation Services

 - You'll see us continue to follow the guidance from the Iowa Department of Public Health to ensure social distancing, increased hygiene practices and other public health measures while being creative in how we resume meaningful day activities.
 We will follow our return to service plan until further notice (please reach out if you need us to resend the full plan)

 - We will use two locations in Waterloo for our start/stop locations: River Plaza Building and our Deery Center located at 3675 University Avenue.
 Each location is large enough to allow increased social distancing for those who attend.

 - Social Distancing Required - Staff and persons served will maintain 6 foot distancing at all times.

 - Bring Cold Lunch - Persons served will need to bring a cold lunch to avoid kitchen use where people would be in close proximity.